Tom King's Coffee House: Coffee house

-Despite the role of the coffee house as a meeting place for whores and their clients, Moll insisted that there be no beds in any of the shacks other than the bed she and Tom shared (which was in the roof and accessible only by a ladder which they pulled up behind themselves).
+Despite the role of the coffee house as a meeting place for whores and their clients, Moll insisted that there be no beds in any of the shacks other than the bed she and Tom shared, which was in the roof and accessible only by a ladder which they pulled up behind themselves.
 This avoided the danger of prosecution for brothel-keeping, which could result in a whipping and a term in prison.
-The proximity of many well-known brothels made the provision of beds unnecessary anyway; customers were encouraged to stay until they were too drunk to go home, at which point they would be escorted to one of the nearby bagnios.
-Nevertheless, many of the moral campaigners of the time were keen to shut down the establishment.
+The proximity of many well-known brothels made the provision of beds unnecessary anyway.
+Customers were encouraged to stay until they were too drunk to go home, at which point they would be escorted to one of the nearby bagnios.

+Many of the moral campaigners of the time were keen to shut down the establishment.
 Sir John Gonson, a fervent supporter of the Society for the Reformation of Manners and renowned raider of brothels, regularly sent informers to the coffee house to try and uncover some offence.
-To counter this, Tom, Moll and their cronies developed their own secret language, Talking Flash, to render their discussions impenetrable to outsiders, and if they were discovered and charged, they bribed witnesses liberally.
+To counter this, Tom, Moll and their cronies developed their own secret language, Talking Flash, to render their discussions impenetrable to outsiders.
+If they were discovered and charged, they bribed witnesses liberally.

 Although Tom would drink with the customers, Moll always remained sober, looking out for trouble from the drunken patrons.
 While Moll, with the assistance of the hired bouncers, managed to curb the worst of the behaviour, there were still frequent fights on the premises and occasionally the violence spilled out into the surrounding area.
-In 1736, four men who had just left the coffee house disrupted a mass in the chapel of the Sardinian Ambassador, and in 1737, two of the bouncers, Edward and Noah Bethune, were charged with assault.
+In 1736, four men who had just left the coffee house disrupted a mass in the chapel of the Sardinian Ambassador.
+In 1737, two of the bouncers, Edward and Noah Bethune, were charged with assault.